 Amazon Athena was introduced in 2016 as a standalone, serverless SQL query engine used to query data stored on Amazon S3.
 It is fully managed so there is no infrastructure to maintain – simply define and run your query.
 We’ve written quite a lot about Athena in the last few years, so you can check out our Amazon Athena resources here.

-Both Spectrum and Athena are similar in terms they both enable you to query data stored on S3.
-However, they are also different in how they work under the hood so choosing one over the other will produce different results in many cases.
+Both Spectrum and Athena are similar in that they both enable you to query data stored on S3.
+However, there are differences in how they work under the hood. so choosing one over the other will produce different results in many cases.
 Let’s look at some of these differences.

 Redshift Spectrum vs. Athena Cost